Choosing The Right Glasses For Reading

 Who Needs Glasses For Reading?

-Here are a few common signs that you might need some help when it comes to reading a book or focusing on things close to your face:
+Here are a few common signs that you might need some help when it comes to reading or focusing on things close to your face:

-- If you have difficulty focussing when reading, drawing, sewing, or seeing the text on a mobile phone
+- If you screw your eyes up or feel like you want to place things under stronger light when reading, drawing, sewing, or when looking at a text on a mobile phone

-It is best to see an optician to better understand what solutions are best for you to alleviate your symptoms.
+It is best to see your optometrist to better understand what solutions are best for you and all the tasks you have at home and at work.

 Is there a permanent cure?

-If you have trouble reading or show any of the symptoms mentioned in this article, it would be best to speak to a professional to find out more.
+If you have trouble reading or show any of the symptoms mentioned in this article, it's best to speak to an optometrist to find out more.

 Having trouble reading up close?